-4.7.2 A student may terminate his or her enrolment prior to the completion of a programme of studies.
+4.7.2 A student may terminate their enrolment prior to the completion of a programme of studies.
 Any obligations incurred between the University and the student, prior to the termination of enrolment, remain binding.
-A student who notifies the University of the intention to terminate his or her studies will be strongly encouraged to first discuss the matter with an academic member of staff.
+A student who notifies the University of the intention to terminate their studies will be strongly encouraged to first discuss the matter with an academic member of staff.
 Students wishing to withdraw permanently from the course will be invited to attend an interview at the Student Support Centre and, if this has not already been done, complete the withdrawal form.